News - Comments

 Escape From L.A.
 Score

-preferred the movie to be scored by John Carpenter only, but I think John did
+by John Carpenter only I think he did

 the right choice to bring in Shirley Walker too.
 Escape From L.A. is a more

-action packed adventure movie than Escape From New York and the music they made
+action packed adventure movie than Escape From New York and the music

 remixed Main Title is also a pleasure to hear.